vmzakharov/dataframe-ec/README.md

 - lookup join - enrich a data frame by adding one or more columns based on value lookup in another data frame
 - find relative complements (set differences) of two data frames based on the specified column values
 - aggregation - aggregating the entire data frame or grouping by the specified column values and aggregating within a group
-- flag rows - individually or matching a criteria.
+- flag rows - individually or matching a criteria <br>...and more!

 ### Examples